-Nearly all progressive organizations have some sort of Procurement CoE (Center of Excellence).
+Nearly all progressive organizations have some sort of Procurement Center of Excellence (CoE).
 A Procurement CoE is an internal entity that performs internally facing knowledge-based services on a one-to-many basis to procurement (and to broader stakeholders) in order to drive scale, repeatability, and best practice.
 What we’re talking about is the industrialization of the Procurement portfolio of services.
-In this Spend Matters PRO article, we will investigate 14 procurement competencies that are being enabled and improved in a Procurement CoE.
-We will evaluate the relative priorities across these based on some recent research and provides insight on how a Procurement CoE can not only make procurement processes more effective, but also align with broader enterprise services delivered in a “Global Business Services (GBS)” environment.more ▸
+In this Spend Matters Plus article, we will investigate 14 procurement competencies that are being enabled and improved in a Procurement CoE.
+We will evaluate the relative priorities across these based on some key research and provide insight on how a Procurement CoE can not only make procurement processes more effective, but also align with broader enterprise services delivered in a “Global Business Services (GBS)” environment.